-The “balance of system” is used as the term for all additional components which ensure the system works and is protected properly.
-It is normally possible to buy these components from the same manufacturer as the supplier of the pump system, however, they can also be bought from third parties.
+The “balance of system” is used as the term for all additional components which ensure the system works and get proper protection.
+It is normally possible to buy these components from the same manufacturer as the supplier of the pump system.
+However, they can also be bought from third parties.

 The solar mounting system, the cables, conduit, breakers, grounding and lightning protections